 The project is asked to attach evidence of deliverables, cost items and outputs both to the Partner Report and the Project Report.
 The maximum file size of one document is 10 Mb.
 It is recommended that documents are attached in pdf format.
+Multiple documents can be attached as zip-file.
 Audio-visual materials should be included in the report as a link when possible.